 What’s happening to Annie hormonally?
 The stress she experienced actually “sent” a signal to her ovaries to halt follicle production this month.
 In a normal cycle, not just one follicle is recruited—there are actually a few “waiting in the wings”—and a dominant follicle is eventually chosen to release an egg.
 But when a dominant follicle isn’t chosen due to an acute stress situation, the aspiring follicles may hang around waiting patiently, releasing small amounts of estrogen.

-In response to low levels of estrogen, the endometrium (the lining of the uterus) thickens, but only slightly.
+In response to continuously low levels of estrogen, the endometrium (the lining of the uterus) thickens, but only slightly.
 A couple of weeks later, and despite ovulation not having taken place, the endometrium sheds.
 This is partly an immune response, and may also be related to inadequate blood flow to the thickened follicular endometrium, to prevent unnecessary endometrial build-up without any prospects of a fertilized egg coming to burrow into it anytime soon.
 And because the estrogen levels were low, the resulting bleed is light (although, if her amenorrhea continued for long enough, the bleeds could start becoming heavy).

 Anovulation from perimenopause and other transitional seasons

 Now let me introduce Nina.
 Nina is a mom of three, and while she has mostly regular cycles, they seem to be spread farther and farther apart since about last year.
 She is in her early forties and swears she’s way too young for menopause.